abilandz/PH8124/Lecture_7/Lecture_7.md

 ```bash
 [5]   5194 Running                 sleep 30m &
 ```
-If we want to bring to foreground the execution of this background job, we need to use either:
+If we want to bring to the foreground the execution of this background job, we need to use either:
 ```bash
 fg %5
 ```